BDC Hamburger Icon

 2. Experiment with different marketing channels.

 Experiment with various marketing campaign channels to determine the ones that yield the highest ROI.
-Experiment with crucial channels like:
+Experiment with crucial methods like the following:

 A campaign’s performance will help you see the channels that best suit your target audience.